jonesbrennan/python-comanage-api/README.md

 ### Configure your environment

-Create a `.env` file from the included template
+Create a `.env` file from the included template if you don't want to put the API credentials in your code.
+Example code makes use of [python-dotenv](https://pypi.org/project/python-dotenv/)

 ```console
 cp template.env .env